ashwini2206soni/concourse_ci_vault/README.md

 $ vault login           # paste root token
 ```

-Now we enable the cert backend to allow concourse to authenticate to vault.
+Now we enable the cert backend to allow concourse to authenticate to Vault.

 You can use the following script to enable the cert backend and secrets engine.